 The Katha Upanishade (1.12-13) speaks of a puruṣa of the size of a thumb (aṅgúṣṭha) in the interior of the cave of the heart (hridaye guhaayaam) of man.

 Behind the chakra of the heart region, in a cave (nihite guhayam) as described in the Upanishads, is the center of the divine spark.
 The angustha purusha is the jivaatma.

 The Brhadaranyaka Upanishad 5.6.1 and the Chandogya Upanishade 3.14.3 give him the size of a seed.

 The Shatapata Brahmana 10.6.3 says about the self: Inside the heart as small as rice or barley or millet and golden as a smokeless light.

 In the Bhagavata-Purana (1.3.1) the Purusha is considered the first form of Narayana.
-Sadashiva is also regarded as the highest Sat - Purusha.
+The Sadashiva in the Paramatman or Satya-loka is also regarded as the highest Sat - Purusha.

-There are other forms of Purusha, such as the Virat Purusha (Universal Self) and the Paramatma Purusha, who stands for the highest enlightenment.
+There are other forms of Purusha, such as the Virat Purusha (Universal Self) and the Paramatma Purusha, an individualized form of Shiva, who stands for the highest enlightenment of Moksha.

 - Swami Sri Yuktesvar Giri, Die heilige Wissenschaft, ISBN 3-502-62671-5